Best Electrician Schools in West Virginia

 Below, we’ll go through the best electrician school options in West Virginia, explain the licensing process, and help you map your next steps.

-Electrician Licensing in West Virginia
+Electrician licensing in West Virginia

 The West Virginia State Fire Marshal’s Office oversees electrician licensing in the state.
 You must pass a state exam to earn your license.